hjs0929/DVS_Project/README.md

-# License Plate Segmentation and OCR
+# Vehicle Number Plate Recognition

-This MATLAB code performs license plate segmentation and Optical Character Recognition (OCR) on a license plate image.
-The code applies various image processing techniques—including contrast enhancement, noise reduction, edge detection, morphological operations, and binary cleanup—to isolate the license plate region.
-Finally, OCR is used to extract text from the plate.
+This MATLAB code performs vehicle number plate reconition from the rear-view images.
+The application applies various image processing techniques—including contrast enhancement, noise reduction, edge detection, morphological operations,binary cleanup and OCR—to isolate the license plate region and extract text from the number plate.

 ## Overview
+Name: Junseo Hwang

+CID: 01710707

+- The project was conducted individually - all the work is done on my own
-The project consists of the following main steps:
+- It consists of the following main steps:

 ### 1. **Image Preprocessing:**
    - Load the image and convert it to grayscale.
+   - Insert any number from 1 to 20 to test out different images.

 ![image](https://github.com/user-attachments/assets/f3d0df7e-157f-44fb-805e-da9472eaa39c)